AnthonyMastrean/rubygems-archive/CONTRIBUTING.md

 end
 ```

 Wire up the required method, `args`, to build up each of the command line parameters.
-Start by assigning an empty array, shovel your parameters in order, escaping and transforming, as necessary.
-Shovel the default `@parameters` at the end.
-And always return the array!
+Start by assigning an empty array.
+Always add the default `@parameters` at the end.
+And return the array!
 Don't depend on implicit return, what if the last statement evauluates `false`?
+In between, add your parameters in order, escaping and transforming, as necessary.

  * Use the form `"#{foo}" if @foo"` to create optional configuration
  * For arrays that require string interpolation, like `"-files #{@files.map { ... }}"`, check if the array is empty or nil by doing `... unless files.empty? if files`.
 The order is outside-in.
  * Don't over guard, check, or fiddle with the array, we'll get it at the end.

 ```ruby
 module Ping